tewarid/tewarid.github.io/_posts/2003/2003-01-23-perspective-on-software.md

 The last decade saw the emergence of Java that brought a paradigm shift in how software was developed and consumed.
-Software could now be consumed over the Internet.
-Software did not need to be present on a personal computer.
-It could be downloaded, installed, and executed in a manner that was secure and usable.
+Software could now be consumed over the Internet on the fly.
 Java has since evolved.
-It is now used on servers and personal computers.
+It is now used on servers.
 Its main advantage seems to be a virtual machine specification which if implemented for a specific platform makes consumption of any Java software possible.
 Java gives us the true possibility of making application software a commodity.
-If you have the Java virtual machine, you can run the application software.
-That brings us to .NET - which provides essentially the same possibility.
-Just a possibility because so far Microsoft has seen no need to provide .NET on anything but Windows.
+That brings us to .NET - which provides essentially the same possibility, bur Microsoft - so far - has seen no need to provide .NET on anything but Windows.

 ### Software as a Commodity

-Software and hardware are turning into commodities as several industry observers have been mentioning repeatedly.
-Nothing new there.
-Big companies are using large scale production to provide cheap products.
+Software and hardware are turning into commodities - as several industry observers have mentioned repeatedly.
 This usually is a reasonable indicator of a mature industry.
 System software by its nature is costly to build but very cheap to spread.
 The question is - if hardware feature innovation stagnates will we ever need to upgrade system software?
 The answer to that may be the reason why Microsoft is being criticized for leading every company and home user to upgrade Windows.
 Microsoft, I am certain, is aware of that and is looking for more innovative ways to make money.
 Linux, in the meantime, is pushing into the systems software commodity market with a price tag that is hard to go unnoticed for long.

 ### Future